-Be careful with your footing, since the salt slabs are sharp and difficult to walk on.
+Be careful with your footing since the salt slabs are sharp and difficult to walk on.
 It’s a shortstop between Furnace Creek and the Badwater Basin, easily factored into a day trip of the park’s most popular spots.
-If you’re looking to experience every aspect of Death Valley, put this one on your list—the terrain is different from any others you’ll see.
+If you want to experience every aspect of Death Valley, put this one on your list—the terrain differs from any others you’ll see.

 5. Dante's View

-The road itself offers stunning views of the area, as it twists and turns up the peak.
+The road offers stunning views of the area as it twists and turns up the peak.
 You can see the Badwater Basin below and Mt.
 Whitney across the way.
-Since it’s at a higher elevation and in a dry climate, the best time to visit the view is in the cooler mornings before the sun heats up the land too much.
+Since it’s at a higher elevation and in a dry climate, the best time to visit the view is in the cooler mornings before the sun heats the land too much.

 6. Titus Canyon

-Titus Canyon: the most popular back road in Death Valley.
-It’s filled with mountains and rock formations, wildlife and rare plants, and even a ghost town.
+Titus Canyon is the most popular back road in Death Valley.
+It’s filled with mountains, rock formations, wildlife, rare plants, and even a ghost town.
 You’ll need a vehicle with two-wheel drive for this trip (potentially four-wheel drive if the area has suffered adverse weather).
-The total trip takes about two to three hours to make, though many visitors stop in at the ghost town before heading out on the one-way trip.
+The total trip takes about two to three hours, though many visitors stop in at the ghost town before heading out on the one-way trip.

 7. Mesquite Flat Sand Dunes

 Less than one percent of the desert in Death Valley is covered in sand dunes like the Mesquite Flat dunes.
 The Mesquite dunes are the easiest and most well-known dunes in the park, rising (at most) 100 feet.
 They’re located in central Death Valley and can be reached via an unpaved path called Sand Dunes Road.

 Mesquite trees in the area have created spaces perfect for wildlife habitats, as well as three types of dunes: crescent, linear, and star-shaped.
 However, there’s no standard pathway since the sand shifts so much.